Being professional is important, the words you choose and the way you convey them create an impression of you.

 “I received the proposal you sent over and it seems to be in-depth.
 I am going to review it when I have a chance to dedicate my undivided attention to it.
 I will be in touch with you soon!”

-“I got the details you shared, thank you so much.
+“I got the details you shared, thank you so much, that makes sense.
 It is going to save me lots of time because I don’t have to conduct research and gather those details on my own now.”

 “Learning how to do this was on my list of things to do.
 With the information you shared with me, I have plenty to get started.
 I feel confident I can put this information to good use too!”